VivekAgar/AQIDemo/README.md

 Application connects to a web socket for latest AQI data.

- App provides live AQI data values for cities on listing and detail page. on detail page we can see historical data of last 30 minutes and last 1 hour (if data is available in local sqllite db ) we need to allow app to run for some time so that app can store data to show historical data.
+ App provides live AQI data values for cities on listing and detail page.
+ On detail page we can see historical data of last 30 minutes and last 1 hour (if data is available in local sqllite db ).
+ We need to allow app to run for some time so that app can store data to show historical data.